 Performances are held at the Sun Valley Pavilion, an outdoor venue surrounded by emerald green lawns with the Rocky Mountains as backdrop.
 Attending a performance here is a quintessential summer experience—what’s better than a warm night with beautiful ballet and the sounds of an orchestra floating on a summer breeze?

 Where should you sit?
 Some people love to be as close to the stage as possible to catch the details of the movement, while others prefer to be further back to see the “bigger picture.”
 Tickets for the Pavilion’s 1,600 seats are currently available here.
-If these seats sell out, Ballet Sun Valley will begin to sell lawn tickets—you can’t see the stage, but you can watch the performance on a giant jumbotron, and you’ll hear the award-winning SF Ballet Orchestra no matter where you sit.
+You can also purchase $25 lawn tickets (kids under 10 are free!).
+You can’t see the stage, but you can watch the performance on a giant jumbotron, and you’ll hear the award-winning SF Ballet Orchestra no matter where you sit.

 Ballet Sun Valley extends beyond the performances at the Pavilion.
 Three days of free classes for a select group of aspiring young dancers in Sun Valley will be taught by SF Ballet Dancers Sofiane Sylve, Tiit Helimets, and Kimberly Marie Olivier; Ballet Master Tina LeBlanc; SF Ballet School Faculty member Dana Genshaft; and choreographer Danielle Rowe.